KSCU-radio/kscu-site/content/blog/acid-pauli-public-works/index.md

----
++++
-title: "Acid Pauli at Public Works"
+title = "Acid Pauli at Public Works" date = 2022-08-29 draft = false
-date: 2022-08-29
-draft: false
-description: "Heading up to San Fransisco, I wasn’t sure what to expect from Acid Pauli preforming for the final night of Public Works’ 12th Anniversary celebration."
-summary: "Heading up to San Fransisco, I wasn’t sure what to expect from Acid Pauli preforming for the final night of Public Works’ 12th Anniversary celebration.
-The last set I had been to..."
+description = "Heading up to San Fransisco, I wasn’t sure what to expect from Acid Pauli preforming for the final night of Public Works’ 12th Anniversary celebration." summary = "Heading up to San Fransisco, I wasn’t sure what to expect from Acid Pauli preforming for the final night of Public Works’ 12th Anniversary celebration.
+The last set I had been to..." showDate = true showAuthor = true showReadingTime = false showEdit = false showPagination = false

-showDate: true
-showAuthor: true
-showReadingTime: false
-showEdit: false
-showPagination: false
----
++++

+***

 {{< alert >}}
 Disclaimer: KSCU was provided with media tickets to this event in exchange for a review.
 This exchange had no stipulations about content of the review itself, and this is our honest and unbiased experience.
 {{< /alert >}}